Tyco and the Norwegian Supreme Court case of Thorbjørn Selstad Thue v The Norwegian Government (E-19/16)

 Before the closure of the regional offices, however, Tyco used to count the daily working time of its employees as starting when they arrived at the office (the employees then picking up the vehicle they were to use) and ending when they returned to the office in the evening (to leave the vehicle there).

-The relevant Working Time Directive (2003/88/EC) is incorporated into the European Economic Area Agreement, which means it applies in Norway.
+The EU Working Time Directive is incorporated into the European Economic Area Agreement, which means it applies in Norway.
 The EFTA found that the travelling time to and from work for a Norwegian Chief Inspector of the police, to carry out his duties as a police escort is also ‘working time’.

-Interestingly the Court did not accept the respondent’s argument that the Tyco case is distinguishable from the Norwegian police case because Tyco applied to workers without a fixed or habitual place of work.
+Interestingly, the Court did not accept the respondent’s argument that the Tyco case is distinguishable from the Norwegian police case because Tyco applied to workers without a fixed or habitual place of work.

 The reason for this view was that despite having a fixed place of work, employees still required the protection of the Directive in relation to adequate rest when working away from the office.